ascendere/FunCookingWeb/README.md

 # FunCooking

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6 (Angular CLI version 15.2.9 is recommended to run the development server and for the funcionality of this project in general).

 ## Development server